Table of Contents

 All businesses can expand their client base by making their communication more straightforward.
 The average web user has a fairly short attention span, and most people don’t have the patience to comb through a website to find an email address or phone number.

-This is an especially relevant consideration when you work in the mental health industry.
+This is an especially relevant consideration when you work in the mental health care industry.
+As healthcare providers, you must be aware of your potential patients’ needs.
 An individual who needs your services may feel so low and fatigued that they don’t have the energy or motivation to go to great lengths to contact you.
 To ensure your facility is accessible to people who are experiencing a mental health crisis, you need to make contacting your program as simple as possible.

 Completing your Google Business Profile is one way to accomplish this as the listing includes a one-click call button on mobile devices.
 Your center’s phone number and email address should also be listed on every page of your website, and your contact page should be easy to find from your homepage.
 You could include a form on your website for visitors to schedule a consultation, but you should keep this form as brief and simple as possible so that the individual doesn’t feel overwhelmed.